 Some evidence of a bridging of the political gulf on this issue was evident in the election campaign.
 Both the Socialist Lagos and the UDI Lavín recognised the need to move to the centre ground in order to appeal to the electorate (see Angell and Pollack, 2000).
 By the right distancing itself from Pinochet, it further served to marginalise him as a political force.
-Accordingly, upon his return in March 2000, after Ricardo Lagos had eventually won the election with 51.3 per cent of the vote to Lavín's 48.7 per cent, according to Espinoza 'Pinochet as a political force was over, politically he was dead'.227 Combined with the changes in the judiciary and the military, it would seem this was why it was possible to later strip him of his senatorial immunity and indict him within Case 3: 'Caravan of Death', something that had been simply inconceivable several years previously.
+Accordingly, upon his return in March 2000, after Ricardo Lagos had eventually won the election with 51.3 per cent of the vote to Lavín's 48.7 per cent, according to Espinoza 'Pinochet as a political force was over, politically he was dead'.
+Combined with the changes in the judiciary and the military, it would seem this was why it was possible to later strip him of his senatorial immunity and indict him within Case 3: 'Caravan of Death', something that had been simply inconceivable several years previously.

 Although the proceedings against Pinochet were eventually dropped, fuelling speculation that the solution had been a political exit, other cases continued to advance.
-An agreement was finally reached within the Mesa de Diálogo in June 2000, and a report was released by the military at the beginning of 2001 revealing information on the fate of 180 of the disappeared.
-In June 2001, the Supreme Court appointed a number of judges of 'exclusive dedication' to investigate cases of human rights violations and this had an important effect on the progression of two of the case studies in addition to many others.228 Although, the initiative originated within the judiciary, the government approved the proposal and allocated sufficient funds for its development.
+An agreement was finally reached within the Mesa de Diálogo in June 2000, and a report was released by the military at the beginning of 2001

+The true of the manner of the true was to have an a figure of the second of the second

-225 Ricardo Lagos led both the PS and his own party, the PPD (Partido por la Democracia).
+&lt;sup>225 Ricardo Lagos led both the PS and his own party, the PPD (Partido por la Democracia).

-226 The PDC was strongly represented in the Concertación government and was the party of President Frei.
+&lt;sup>226 The PDC was strongly represented in the Concertación government and was the party of President Frei.